alexandrascript/aw-bingo-plugin/README.md

 1. Create a post and add the two shortcodes `[bingocard]` `[bingo_gallery]`
    + If using the Gutenberg editor, you must use the **Shortcode** block to insert the shortcodes.
 Please include two separate blocks, so each shortcode has its own.
    + If using the Classic editor, add the two shortcodes with a break in between them.
 1. Upload at least 24 images for Bingo directly to your post.
+Images should be square.
    + If using the Gutenberg editor, add an image block and click the **Media Library** button.
    + If using the Classic editor, click the **Add Media** button above the WYSIWYG.
    + DO NOT include the featured image, free space image, or winner images.
 DO NOT upload any images directly to the post that you do not want in rotation on the bingo card.